|Nutrition Facts (per serving)|

 Chicken soup is indeed good for the soul, and cream of chicken soup is a favorite.
 But we all know that cream-based soups can be loaded with fat, and canned soup is full of sodium, calories, and preservatives.
 By cooking a homemade low-fat version of cream of chicken soup, you can control the ingredients and make a robust but much healthier version.

-By substituting fat-free half and half and fat-free milk for the traditionally used heavy cream, the fat content is cut down considerably in this recipe.
+By substituting fat-free half-and-half and fat-free milk for the traditionally used heavy cream, the fat content is cut down considerably in this recipe.
 The addition of aromatics, vegetables, and herbs give the soup a delicious balance of flavors while including healthy vitamins and minerals, and makes it a sort of chicken pot pie without the crust.
 Feel free to change up the vegetables to include your favorites.
 You can also freeze leftovers.
-If the soup separates when thawed, simply stir gently over a very low heat until combined again.
+If the soup separates when thawed, simply stir gently over very low heat until combined again.
 Serve with some warm whole-grain bread or rolls.

 2 teaspoons canola oil

 - 1 tsp. dried mixed herbs (such as thyme, basil, oregano, marjoram, sage, rosemary)

 2 cups cubed cooked chicken